geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part4.md

 <b>That is some serious ROI</b>.
 When was the last time you had the opportunity to invest 2 weeks (heck, make it a month!) of one good developer’s time for such an enormous return on investment?

-To quote that little goblin who hangs out in Booty Bay in World of Warcraft: Time is money, friend!
+To quote that little goblin who hangs out in Booty Bay in World of Warcraft: "Time is money, friend!"
 <a href="/assets/img/TimeIsMoneyFriend.jpeg" data-lightbox="QueriesService"><img src="/assets/img/TimeIsMoneyFriend.jpeg" width="30%" height="30%" /></a>

 Our Next chapter explores the Journal Reader Service.